 After the attacks, power engineers promptly restored damaged equipment and electrical networks and carried out scheduled repairs at power units.
 Diesel and gasoline generators saved the day in apartment buildings.
 Renewable energy, which was once again being looked at against the backdrop of the energy crisis, also helped Ukrainians survive the difficult winter.
 In particular, just 100 km from the front, a wind farm began operating in May, capable of providing electricity to 200 thousand homes.

 Gennady Ryabtsev connects the surge of interest in green generation with the general trend towards dispersal of the energy system in Ukraine.
 If before the war many large energy generation facilities were concentrated in industrial areas, then after it began, according to the expert, “spontaneous distribution occurred.”
-“In the regions they began to remember the once forgotten local energy sources: some have mini-hydroelectric power stations, some have gas condensate, some have coal, some have peat, sunflower husks or straw - all of these can also be used to heat .
-In the Odessa region there is sun and wind, why not install solar panels and wind turbines there,” says Ryabtsev.
+“In the regions they began to remember once forgotten local energy sources: some have mini-hydroelectric power stations, some have gas condensate, some have coal, some have peat, sunflower husks or straw - all of these can also be used to heat .
+In the Odessa region there is sun and wind, so why not install solar panels and wind turbines there,” says Ryabtsev.
 “From everything that the regions found, they began to receive heat and electricity.
 This significantly relieved the system.”

 Accelerated synchronization with the European System of Electricity Operators (ENTSO-E) also played a role in supporting the Ukrainian energy system.
 It is the world's largest interconnected power grid, coordinating the exchange of energy between 35 European countries.

 While remaining connected to the power systems of Russia and Belarus, since 2017 Ukraine has been preparing to connect to the synchronous network of continental Europe.
 A temporary technical disconnection from the Russian-Belarusian networks was planned for the beginning of 2022 in order to test the operation of the Ukrainian energy sector in autonomous mode.
 The test shutdown began on the night of February 23-24 - and in the morning there was war.
 Ukraine was supposed to return to the energy system of Russia and Belarus on February 27, but refused to do so.
-Instead, Kiev requested emergency integration with European power grids, and on March 16 the country officially became part of the “energy European Union.”
+Instead, Kyiv requested emergency integration with European power grids, and on March 16 the country officially became part of the “energy European Union.”
 This allowed European countries to help out the Ukrainian energy system with insufficient electricity.

 All this, together with air defense and energy savings, made it possible for the Ukrainian energy sector to get through last winter on its feet.
 And after the end of the heating season, it’s time to restore what was destroyed.